EageRAssassin/BilliardEvolved/README.md

 The music is from Kahoot.
 The game draws inspiration from Facebook's 8-ball pool in that it bears a slight resemblance to its GUI.
+The inspiration for designing physics model for detecting and handing balls collision comes from the online forum StackOverFlow.
 Oxcigen's Js_of_Ocaml is used heavily, and some basic type declaractions (such as the headers, the DOM HTML, appendchild were referenced from his demos, specifically his minesweeper.ml, which he declared to be public